import re

 def _build_scheduler_config(self, scheduler, config, name=None):

-"""Build scheduler config dict for Lightning."""
+"""Build scheduler config dict for Lightning.

 scheduler_dict = {